mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrateFull-v1.rst

 pixel.
 The spectra of the workspace are corrected using data from a Vanadium run (passed in the VanadiumWorkspace property).
 These corrections include two steps: detector sensitivity correction and pixel-by-pixel correction on a per-bank basis.
+See also :ref:`algm-EnggFocus` where the same correction is applied.

 .. categories::